See the World Through My Eyes

-It's easy to research and read about macular degeneration symptoms, but it's much more difficult to comprehend what it's actually like to see the world through the eyes of someone with macular degeneration.
-We hear from many of you that this is one of the hardest aspects of living with macular degeneration - others just don't really understand what it's like.
+It's easy to research and read about common symptoms of macular degeneration (AMD), but it's much more difficult to comprehend what it's actually like to see the world through the eyes of someone with AMD.
+We hear from many of you that this is one of the hardest aspects of living with macular degeneration – others just don't really understand what it's like.

 Blurry central vision

 One of the most common symptoms of macular degeneration is blurry central vision.
-In the following two images, you can compare a visual without this symptom to that of one who is suffering with blurry central vision.
+In the following two images, you can compare a visual without this symptom to one that is suffering from blurry central vision.
 Blurriness can especially impact one's ability to accomplish more detail-oriented activities like reading, sewing, and painting.

 Straight lines appear wavy